-In the Kyrgyz Republic through a Third Party, project activities 1) Raise CSOs’ (especially those outside the capital) awareness on the conventions and build their capacity in data collection, advocacy techniques, preparation of reports and recommendations on human rights issues; 2) Create a working group of CSOs on GSP+ to monitor the implementation of the relevant conventions, engage with relevant stakeholders, and contribute to the GSP+ discussion in the country; 3) Increase the awareness of the general public on the conventions, highlighting the relevance of human rights for people’s daily life; and 4) Participate in a training programme on GSP+ for the business community in different provinces to raise awareness on the HR component of the GSP+ scheme (in coordination with the EU Delegation).
+In the Kyrgyz Republic through the Coalition for Democracy and Civil Society, project activities are to 1) Raise CSOs’ (especially those outside the capital) awareness on the conventions and build their capacity in data collection, advocacy techniques, preparation of reports and recommendations on human rights issues; 2) Create a working group of CSOs on GSP+ to monitor the implementation of the relevant conventions, engage with relevant stakeholders, and contribute to the GSP+ discussion in the country; 3) Increase the awareness of the general public on the conventions, highlighting the relevance of human rights for people’s daily life; and 4) Participate in a training programme on GSP+ for the business community in different provinces to raise awareness on the HR component of the GSP+ scheme (in coordination with the EU Delegation).

 In Pakistan through DRI’s Islamabad Office, the project aims to 1) Increase understanding among civil society organisations (CSOs) and social partners about the mechanisms of the GSP+ scheme and its conditions; 2) Create spaces for multi-stakeholder dialogues and to formulate recommendations on the compliance with human rights and labour conventions related to GSP+; and 3) Provide support to the National Human Rights Commission.

-In Paraguay through a Third Party, activities have a general approach to analyse the context, increase awareness, and create a monitoring platform to increase the level of utilisation of the GSP+ both as an economic opportunity and a leverage to improve the compliance with human and labour rights.
+In Paraguay through Centro de Análisis y Difusión de la Economía Paraguaya (CADEP), activities have a general approach to analyse the context, increase awareness, and create a monitoring platform to increase the level of utilisation of the GSP+ both as an economic opportunity and a leverage to improve the compliance with human and labour rights.
 In terms of issues, socio-economic rights and labour rights will be specifically addressed.